 It is possible for skin cancer to come back after treatment, depending on the type of cancer.
 Skin cancer that returns after treatment is called recurrent cancer.
 Recurrent skin cancer is more likely if the cancer had already advanced to a later stage when it was first treated.
 Some types of skin cancer are more likely to come back than others, but it is important for everyone who has been treated for skin cancer to continue checking his or her skin and to return for regular doctors' visits to make sure the cancer has not come back or spread.

 - Q What types of skin cancer does Mohs micrographic surgery treat?

 - Q How is chemotherapy used to treat skin cancer?

 - Q What are the follow up treatments for skin cancer?

 - Q Why is immunotherapy cream used to treat skin cancer?

 - Q What are the treatment options for actinic keratosis or skin cancer?

-- Q How does photodynamic therapy help to cure skin cancer?
+- Q How do medications treat skin cancer?